ravinayak/perchwell_assignment/README.md

 }
 ```

-b. `GET /api/v1/buildings/id`: This fetches information about a specific building.
+- **GET /api/v1/buildings/id**: This fetches information about a specific building.
 It returns an error 'Not Found', if
   building is not found.

 JSON format of response is as defined below: